meme-lord/PHPShellBackdoors/README.md

 # PHPShellBackdoors
-Just a repo for backdoors I find within webshells
+Just a repo for backdoors I find within web shells and mailers